aau-claaudia/hpc/docs/mistral/support.md

 ### Submit a support ticket

 Mistral support is accessed through a chat window built into both Le Chat and AI Studio.
 When you open it, you will be asked to set the priority of your request and describe your issue.
 A ticket is then created and the Mistral support team will respond.
 You can always return to a ticket through the same *Help and Resources* interface.
+[See more](https://help.mistral.ai/en/articles/347458-how-do-i-contact-support){target="_blank"}

 **In Le Chat**, click the small icon in the bottom right corner and select *Contact us*.